-In 2004 we were the first in Australia to trial a crayfish egg incubator on an Australian species and currently have three egg incubators in our hatchery and an “out of season spawning facility” to supply eggs to the hatchery.
+In 2004 we were the first in Australia to trial a crayfish egg incubator on an Australian species and to start a commercial redclaw hatchery.
+We currently have three egg incubators in our hatchery and an “out of season spawning facility” to supply eggs to the hatchery.
 To read more about the history of the egg incubator click here for a PDF article from Austasia Aquaculture.

 There are so many reasons why egg incubation is useful, but in brief the incubator allows us to incubate eggs independently of the mother.
 The eggs can be cleaned prior to incubation and many pathogens are removed, resulting in increased survival and better grow rates as the craylings produced have an exceptional good health status.